pooja614/excel_projects/supermarket_sales.md

 Rating: Customer stratification rating on their overall shopping experience (On a scale of 1 to 10)
 </pre>
 </pre>

 ## Data Preprocessing
-Relevant
+- Removal of duplicates, changing the data type etc are done.
-The ratings are group as follows:
+- The ratings are further grouped as follows to create new column for analysis.

 ![range](https://github.com/pooja614/supermarket_sales/assets/69869583/0685f6c6-7aef-4870-9c6f-db1c5d3933d1)